JamesClarke7283/SoloKV/SPEC.md

 straightforward data interactions without the overhead of managing transaction logs.

+To incorporate Rust Generics for types that can be any datatype and to update the error type to `DatabaseError`, the API Specification section can be amended as follows:

 ## API Specification

 Solo KV offers a simple yet powerful API designed for flexibility and